loyjoy/welcome/documentation/introduction/HOMEVIEW.md

 - [Roster widget](#Roster-widget)

-### Start with home view
+### Set up the Home View

-To start with Home view, click on the Home view button.
-Make sure that you are in the right bot.
-In our example, we build a home view about the bicycle.
-We have already created two experiences that we will use in the home view.
+Open the Home View by clicking the button in the right corner of your chatbot.
+In our example, we build a Home View about bicycles.

 <p align="center">
   <img src="home_view_startpage.png" alt="Home View Startpage" title="Home View Startpage" width="500"/>
 </p>

+We already created two experience groups in our bicyle chatbot to use in our Home View.
+To link a certain experience to the Home View, create a new experience group with the experience concerned and set it as the default experience.

+(Pic missing)

-Now there are several widgets that you can add to your home view.
+Now there are several widgets that you can add to your Home View.
-To do so, click on the plus of the widget of your choice.
+To do so, click the plus of the widget of your choice.

 <p align="center">
   <img src="adding_widgets.gif" alt="Add widgets" title="Add widgets" width="300"/>
 </p>

-With the minus, you delete widgets that you no longer need.

-You can also change the order in which the widgets appear.
-It does not matter if you have already added images and text or not.
-The order will change in the home view.
+Drag and drop the components until they are in your refered order.

 <p align="center">
   <img src="change_order_widgets.gif" alt="Change order widgets" title="Change order widgets" width="300"/>